giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 Offers posted via maker contracts are called %%smart offers|smart-offer%% - as opposed to %%on-the-fly offers|on-the-fly-offer%% made from EOA's.

-All offers on Mangrove are posted via Mangrove's `newOfferByVolume` function.
+similarly to [taking offers](../taker-order/README.md), offers on Mangrove can be posted in two ways:
+* Via the `newOfferByTick` function (preferred way).
+* Via the `newOfferByVolume` function.

 :::info

-`newOfferByVolume` is payable and can be used to credit the maker contract's balance on Mangrove on the fly.
+`newOfferByTick` and `newOfferByVolume` are payable and can be used to credit the maker contract's balance on Mangrove on the fly.
 A non zero `msg.value` will allow Mangrove to credit the maker contract's balance prior to locking the %%provision|provision%% of the newly posted offer.

 :::

-!![SOLY and JS TBD]!!
+!![SOLY TBD]!!

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';